kevinlmf/kevinlmf.github.io/index.md

 - 🏀 Playing all kinds of sports — especially basketball, swimming, and running
 - 🃏 Strategic card games — poker, Big Two, and more
-- 🧠 Solving puzzles, building systems, and improving every day
+- 🌍 Exploring nature and visiting all kinds of fascinating places